luiHoll97/luiHoll97/README.md

 - Docker

 ### I'm thinking about building...
+- Migrating the above cricket scorer to Redux.
+It currently uses React Context which in hindsight is a bit messy for the app size
 - A memory game to practise some state management.
     - I'll add socket.io once finalised to make it 2 player
 ### Contact Me